 When an Outcome 4 recommendation is upheld by the appeal panel, or it upholds the decision to withdraw the NTN, the PGDD will be notified and will write to the trainee to confirm the decision and the withdrawal of the NTN.
-This will be done either ten working days after the original recommendation is made and when the trainee has not requested an appeal, or at the completion of the appeal process, whichever is later.
+This will be done either ten working days after the original recommendation is made if no appeal is made, or at the completion of the appeal process, whichever is later.
 The effective date for the cessation of the training programme is the date of the letter confirming the decision by the PGDD.
 This will also be the date of removal of the NTN.